Reionization and Galaxy Formation in Warm Dark Matter Cosmologies: Reionization in different DM cosmologies

-A second observable that needs to be fit by any reionization model is the emissivity of ionizing photons at $z \lesssim 6$.
-It is currently believed that reionization was completed in a ``photon-starved'' manner, which is constrained mainly by the observations of \HI photoionization rate $\Gamma_{HI}$ from quasar absorption lines (Ly$\alpha$ forest) at $5 \leq z \leq 6$ \citep{bolton-haehnelt2007}.
-In order to calculate $\Gamma_{HI}$ in reionization models, one needs to model the mean free path $\lambda_{mfp}$ of ionizing photons in addition to $\dot n_{ion}$ \citep[see, e.g.,][]{choudhury-ferrara2005,choudhury-ferrara2006}.
-In this work, we follow the approach of \citet{kfg2012} and combine the observational constraints on $\Gamma_{HI}$ from \citet{wyithe-bolton2011} with $\lambda_{mfp}$ from \citet{songaila-cowie2010} to obtain the observational estimate of $\dot n_{ion}$.
+A second observable that needs to be fit simultaneously is the emissivity of ionizing photons, which has been measured for $z \lesssim 6$.
+In this work, we follow the approach of \citet{kfg2012} and combine the observational constraints on the \HI photoionization rate ($\Gamma_{HI}$) from \citet{wyithe-bolton2011} with the mean free path of ionizing radiation ($\lambda_{mfp}$) from \citet{songaila-cowie2010} to obtain the observational estimate of $\dot n_{ion}$.
 We have used the fiducial values from \citet{kfg2012}: $\gamma=1$ for the source spectral index and $\beta=1.3$ for the \HI column density distribution.
-Varying these within allowed would only result in larger error bars, hence leaving our results unchanged \citep[see][]{kfg2012}.
+Varying these within allowed would only result in larger error bars, leaving our results unchanged \citep[see][]{kfg2012}.